As of 2026, four main M*A*S*H cast members remain alive: Alan Alda (90), Jamie Farr (91), Mike Farrell (86), and Gary Burghoff (82).

 Alan Alda was one of the four original cast members who appeared on all the show’s eleven seasons.
 He played Captain Benjamin Franklin “Hawkeye” Pierce, a brilliant surgeon who hated the idea of war.
 His excellent portrayal of Hawkeye earned him five Emmy awards.

-Non for Hawkeye, though.
-He got it for playing President Arnold Vinick.
-His most recent role was in the Academy Award-winning Netflix movie Marriage Story.
+Alda’s post-M*A*S*H career included winning five Emmy awards for playing President Arnold Vinick in The West Wing.
+His most recent major role was in the Academy Award-winning Netflix movie Marriage Story.

 Odessa Cleveland played Ginger Bayliss